-So, let’s get started with our own list of highly recommended bars (a mix of touristy and local bars).
+Let’s get started with our own list of highly recommended bars (a mix of touristy and local bars aimed more at the tourist).
 Oozing alcohol, good vibes and plenty of good times, this list is by no means a list of the very finest bars, but should give you a great introduction to the bar scene in the city that never sleeps…oh dear, I can see a follow up post to this one, The Next Best Bars in Tel Aviv.
 Well, it’ll mean extensive, er, research…

 In no particular order: